gvwilson/thirdbit/_posts/2016/2016-05-18-looking-for-a-model.md

     People who haven't taught at all are at the bottom with empty values in the third column.
-    Erin Becker's analysis of this data is
-    <a href="http://www.datacarpentry.org/blog/instructor-metrics/">posted on the Data Carpentry blog</a>.
+    Erin Becker's analysis of this data is posted on the Data Carpentry blog.
   </em>
 </p>
 <p>